 Western Seminary does not impart a particular doctrinal system or denominational creed to our students.
-Instead, we train our students to develop their own statement of faith which is grounded in the Bible.
-With this approach, our classes provide a stimulating learning environment in which students from diverse evangelical traditions wrestle together through theological issues, some of which are essential to our faith and others are matters on which we can agree to disagree.

-We want our students to wrestle with Scripture as Jacob wrestled with the Angel of the Lord, and we hope that the results are similar-that our students would come away from the experience having come to a closer knowledge of God through Christ and His Spirit, and going forward with a changed walk and a changed identity.
+Instead, we train our students to develop their own theological convictions grounded in the Bible.
+With this approach, our classes provide a stimulating learning environment in which students from diverse evangelical traditions wrestle together through theological issues.
+We want our students to wrestle with Scripture as Jacob wrestled with the Angel of the Lord, and we hope that the results are similar-that our students would come away from the experience having come to a closer knowledge of God through Christ and His Spirit, going forward with a changed walk and a changed identity.